Natalie Hudson: Judicial service

 Governor Jesse Ventura appointed Hudson to an at-large seat on the Minnesota Court of Appeals in 2002.

 On August 18, 2015, Governor Mark Dayton nominated her to the Supreme Court to replace Alan Page effective September 1; Page had reached the court's mandatory retirement age of 70 earlier in August.
 She is the second African American woman named to the Court, after Wilhelmina Wright.

+On August 23, 2023, Governor Tim Walz announced he would elevate Hudson to Chief Justice, per the announced resignation of Chief Justice Lorie Skjerven Gildea effective October 1 of that year.
+Hudson is the first woman of color and the first African-American to serve as Chief Justice of the Minnesota Supreme Court.